CLI Reference

 ```bash theme={null}

-nono run --rollback --profile claude-code -- claude
+nono run --rollback --profile always-further/claude -- claude

 nono run --rollback --allow-cwd -- my-agent